stephenml101/can-of-books-backend/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

+## Agreement

+- Both parties agree to work on their part equally, whether it be the driver or navigator roll.

+- If one person cannot show up at a specified time, they agree to communicate effectively.

+- Both agree that we are on the same page to begin with and feel that there will be no issues.

+- If a conflict arises, we agree to take a step back and start from a good foundation.

 ## Change Log

 March 27th, 2023;